Is Traya a Scam or a Science-Backed Brand?

 -

-There’s no evidence that it works for these common conditions.
+There’s no evidence it helps those common types.

 Aloe Vera, Neem & Herbal Oils: Feel-Good but Flimsy